markybuilds/nba-stat-projections/k8s/testing/README.md

 3. Reports results with checkmarks (✓) or crosses (✗)
 4. Saves results to validation-results.txt

+For database validation, the script:
+1. Checks if all required environment variables are set
+2. Tests database connectivity
+3. Executes a slow query test with a 2-second delay
+4. Verifies query execution time exceeds threshold
+5. Provides detailed error messages if any check fails

 Example:
 ```cmd
 # Validate all test types